Lighthouses of Cambodia

 - Koh Rung Samloen (Koah Rung Samloem)

 one red horizontal band, but Oli Bryant's 2010 photo shows that it is now unpainted.
-Another photo is available (almost 2/3 the way down the page), also a view from the gallery, and Google has a distant satellite
+A 2011 photo and another photo (almost 2/3 the way down the page) are available, also a view from the gallery, and Google has a distant satellite

 side of the entrance to the bay of Kampong Saom.
 Located on the south

 point of the island, about 25 km (15 mi) southwest of Kampong Saom.